Search Menu

 Create a Dog Haven on Your Balcony

 Now that your balcony is dog-safe, it’s time to make it dog-friendly.
-A few additions can make all the difference to your pup.
+A few additions can make all the difference to your pet.
 First, ensure they have a shady spot to relax.
 Especially in the summer, dogs can easily overheat.
 Set your dog’s area under a table or umbrella so they aren’t baking in the sun.

 You can even provide a cooling mat for particularly scorching days.
 Also, ensure your dog always has access to enough cool, fresh water.
 Choose a dog bowl that is difficult to tip over so your pet doesn’t soak your neighbors below.